rodgomesc/AVELL-G1513-FOX-7-TONG-FANG-GI5CN5E-HACKINTOSH/README.md

 ### System Preparation

+- An USB mouse, since no trackpads are supported on install
 - An GPT-formatted disk, with a EFI partition of at least 200MB
 - At least 30GB of free disk space (I personally recommend an SSD)
 - An 8GB+ USB 2.0 stick (I'm workin with a 32GB one, but 16GB should fit perfectly)